olivecai/robotarm-complexity-2025/notes/roughnotes.md

 λk is restricted such that λhk ≤ η < 1.

 TODO investigate the radius as the norm of change in h, as sqrt(2*error/L)

+# August 7

+The bound of error on the radius of the ball of how ACCURATE the jacobian is:

+First, we have the expression:

+norm of (F(x+p) - F(x) - J(x)*p) is less than or equal to (p^2) * lipschitz/2

+LHS is essentially input VS output error.

+But this error bound holds regardless of WHERE we are which isnt as helpful

+# August 8